newrelic/node-newrelic/README.md

 ### New Relic features available for other platforms not yet in Node.js

+* SSL-protected connections between the module and New Relic
+* high-security mode
 * Real User Monitoring (RUM)
+* cross-application tracing (depends on RUM)
-* custom instrumentation APIs
+* custom parameters, metrics and instrumentation
 * slow SQL traces and explain plans
-* custom parameters
 * garbage collector instrumentation
+* thread profiling
+* X-ray transactions (depends on thread profiling)
 * capacity planning
-* thread profiling

 ## LICENSE